mitchtabian/FlutterPlayground/README.md

     1. I love the way you can build layouts in flutter.
         - I wish I could design layouts natively like Flutter does.
 Hopefully compose allows this.
     2. Setting up tabs was pretty easy.
 Definitely much more beginner friendly than with native.
+    3. Performance wise, it seems like the biggest thing you need to watch out for is prevent widget rebuilds whenever possible.
+So proper state management is key.
 5.